Redundancy Pay in Australia: What You're Entitled To (and What You're Not)

 Under the NES, many permanent employees are entitled if they have at least 12 months of continuous service.

 But there are important carve-outs.
-You may not get NES redundancy pay if you are:
+You not get NES redundancy pay if you're:

 Also, your award, enterprise agreement, contract, or workplace policy might give you better terms than the NES minimum.
 Always check those documents, because the minimum is only the starting point.